jvbridge/Team-profile-generator/README.md

 ## Installation

+This requires Node.js to be installed in order to work.

 Download this repository to a directory and then run `npm install` in order to download all of the necessary node modules to run it.

-After that you should be able to run it by running `node ./index.js`
+After that you should be able to run it by running `node ./index.js` or `node ./`

 ## Usage

-Answer the given prompts to create the HTML.
+The program will prompt you to enter information about employees.
+The first employee will always be a manager.
+Others will be engineers and Interns.

+All employees will have Names, Emails, and ID numbers (all strings).
+Managers will have Office numbers, Engineers will have github user names, and Interns will have schools.

+After you finish entering all the details the program will write the file to `./dist/team-profile.html`.
+It will overwrite any file in there that already has that name.

 ## Credits